brunoebernardi/eks-rancher-tf/README.md

-# Base repository for deploying Rancher on AWS & EKS using terraform
+# Base repository for deploying Rancher on AWS using terraform

 ## About The Project